 “A rational process is a moral process.
 You may make an error at any step of it, with nothing to protect you but your own severity, or you may try to cheat, to fake the evidence and evade the effort of the quest – but if devotion to the truth is the hallmark of morality, then there is no greater, nobler, more heroic form of devotion than the act of a man who assumes the responsibility of thinking.” ~Ayn Rand

-If reason is connected to morality, then a lack of reason would be connected to a lack of morality; to the degree that one is rational, and has developed rational emotional states, would be the degree to which one is a moral person.
-Irrationality is synonymous with egocentrism, which is a self-validating form of logic known as rationalization.
+If reason is connected to morality, then a lack of reason would be connected to a lack of morality; to the degree that one is rational in an internalized manner, and has developed rational emotional states through the use of directing their reason inwards in self-reflection and self-assessment, would be the degree to which one is a moral person.
+Irrationality is synonymous with egocentrism (a me vs you mindset), which is a self-validating form of logic known as rationalization.

 “Human rationality is fair-minded and self-developing while irrationality (or egocentrism) is selfish and self-validating.
 All irrationality presupposes some degree of unconsciousness in order to function self-deceptively.
 Most rational thought functions consciously.
 Because irrationality appears to the mind as reasonable, we must develop strategies for disclosing irrational thought.” ~Richard Paul & Linda Elder, “The Miniature Guide to the Human Mind”